Sunday – November 17, 2019

 Career Outlook: Dietetics is a vital, growing field.
 Employment options include hospitals, school lunch programs, nutrition programs for the elderly, food service management firms.

-Career Pathway: By completing four specified courses, you will be eligible to take the Association of Nutrition and Foodservice Professionals Certified Dietary Manager exam and earn MATC's Dietary Manager certificate.
+Career Pathway: By completing four specified courses, you will be eligible to take the Association of Nutrition and Foodservice Professionals Certified Dietary Manager exam.

 Program Code: 10-313-1